-Indianapolis dentist Dr. Amy Marckese-Braun understands the embarrassment and anxiety that often comes with losing your teeth.
-DentalSpa offers a wide range of options for replacing missing teeth including dental implants and dentures.
-For many patients, dental implants provide the best long term results for both esthetic and health reasons.
+Indianapolis implant specialist, Dr. Amy Marckese, understands that it can sometimes be embarrassing and anxiety-inducing to lose one or more teeth.
+DentalSpa offers a wide range of options for replacing missing teeth near you, including dental implants and dentures.
+For many patients, dental implants provide the best long-term results for both esthetic and health reasons.

 What are Dental Implants?

-A dental implant is a prosthetic tooth, in the form of a custom dental crown and bridge, or denture which is permanently secured in the jaw with a tiny, titanium post.
-This titanium (a strong but light metal) post is surgically implanted into the jawbone beneath the gum line.
-The post acts like a tooth root, stimulating healthy bone growth to avoid jaw shrinkage which often occurs after tooth loss.
+A dental implant is a prosthetic tooth, that can support a dental crown and bridge, or denture that is permanently secured in the jaw, This titanium post is surgically implanted into the jawbone beneath the gum line.
+The post acts as a tooth root and stimulates healthy bone growth to avoid jaw shrinkage which often occurs after tooth loss.

-Dr. Marckese-Braun is able to perform a majority of the procedures for dental implant at her Indianapolis, IN her dentist office.
+Our dentist in Indianapolis, IN is able to perform a majority of the procedures for dental implants at her Indianapolis, IN her dentist office.
 A small number of cases are referred to specialists to have the dental implant placed.
-In either situation, Dr. Marckese-Braun will coordinate the entire treatment plan and work closely with the specialist to be sure everything is properly placed.
+In either situation, Dr. Marckese will coordinate the entire treatment plan and work closely with the specialist to be sure everything is properly placed.

 What are Dentures?